Whether you hope to vacation or staycation this summer, museums are among the many easy ways you can keep costs down.

 - San Diego Museum of Man — free on the third Tuesday of every month for San Diego County residents

 If you’re part of a military family, search for Blue Star Museums.
-This seven-year-old network now comprises more than 2,000 institutions, all of which offer free admission to active-duty military personnel (including National Guard and Reserve) and their families from Memorial Day through Labor Day.
+Begun in 2010, this network now comprises some 2,000 institutions, all of which offer free admission to active-duty military personnel (including National Guard and Reserve) and their families from Memorial Day through Labor Day.

-Bank of America and Merrill Lynch credit and debit card holders get one free general admission to certain museums every month as part of Bank of America’s “Museums on Us” program.
+Bank of America, U.S. Trust and Merrill Lynch credit and debit card holders get one free general admission to certain museums on the first full weekend of every month as part of Bank of America’s “Museums on Us” program.

-More than 150 institutions currently participate in the 19-year-old program.
+Here are the institutions currently participating in the program.

-Cardholders simply show their Bank of America or Merrill Lynch card and a photo ID to get in.
+Cardholders simply show their Bank of America, Merrill Lynch or U.S. Trust credit or debit card and a photo ID to get in.

 Mark your calendar for:

-Local versions of these events may also be available.
-For example, Austin Museum Day (next scheduled for Sept.
-18) involves free admission to museums in the Austin, Texas, area and Museums Free-for-All (which last took place in January) involves free general admission to museums in Southern California.
+- Local museum days: Watch and search for annual local events offering free admission.
+For example, Austin Museum Day (next happening on Sept.
+22) involves free access to exhibits at museums in the Austin, Texas, area.
+Museums Free-for-All (in February) involves free general admission to museums in Southern California.

 The basic idea behind reciprocal membership programs is that if you join one institution that’s part of a network, you can visit the other institutions in that network for free or for discounted admission.